VasileiosGeladaris/ExoCruise/README.md

-# ExoCruise
+# This algorithm is under development and not yet functional
-Intuitive routing algorithm for autonomous quadcopters.
+### ExoCruise is an intuitive routing algorithm for autonomous quadcopters.